Air Fryer Recipe

 Method

-- Place chopped dates in a bowl, sprinkle with bicarbonate of soda, pour over 150ml boiling water, stir briefly, and set aside for 10 minutes.
+- Put the chopped dates in a bowl, sprinkle over the bicarbonate of soda, pour in 150ml boiling water, give it a quick stir, and leave for 10 minutes.

-- In a large mixing bowl, cream together softened butter and dark brown sugar until light and fluffy.
+- In a large mixing bowl, cream the softened butter and dark brown sugar together until light and fluffy.

-- Beat in eggs one at a time, followed by vanilla extract.
+- Beat in the eggs one at a time, then add the vanilla extract.

-- Fold in flour and salt, alternating with milk, until smooth.
+- Fold in the flour and salt, alternating with the milk, until the batter is smooth.

-- Preheat waffle iron, grease lightly, pour batter to cover base, close, and cook until golden and crisp.
-Repeat with remaining batter.
+- Preheat the waffle iron, grease it lightly, pour in enough batter to cover the base, close, and cook until golden and crisp.
+Repeat with the remaining batter.

-- Cut waffles into bite-sized pieces, preheat air fryer to 190°C, place pieces in a single layer, and air fry for 5-7 minutes until crispy and golden.
+- Cut the waffles into bite-sized pieces, preheat the air fryer to 190°C, arrange the pieces in a single layer, and air fry for 5-7 minutes until crisp and golden.

-- In a small saucepan, combine dark brown sugar, butter, and double cream, heat gently while stirring until smooth, then remove from heat.
+- In a small saucepan, combine the dark brown sugar, butter, and double cream, then heat gently, stirring, until smooth.
+Remove from the heat.

-- Serve waffle bites warm with toffee sauce drizzled over.
+- Serve the waffle bites warm, with the toffee sauce drizzled over.

 Why this works in an air fryer